Saint Aubin, Jersey

-St. Aubin (Jèrriais: Saint Aubîn) is a town and port in La Vingtaine du Coin, St. Brelade in Jersey, the largest of the Channel Islands.
-It is located on the western end of St. Aubin's Bay, on the south coast of the island, opening out into the Gulf of Saint-Malo.

-St. Aubin was originally a fishing village and the historic economic centre of the island.
-The Jersey Railway historically terminated in the town, at what is now the parish hall.
-The Railway Walk, a trail following the route of the former Jersey Railway to La Corbière, starts from St Aubin.

-The town is the civil administrative centre for the parish of St. Brelade; however, ecclesiastically, the parish church is located in St. Brelade's Bay.
-It retains a much more historic character than St. Helier, whose architecture has changed as the centre of Jersey's finance industry.
+St Aubin (Jèrriais: Saint Aubîn) is a town and port in La Vingtaine du Coin, St Brelade, Jersey.
+It is located on the western end of St Aubin's Bay, on the south coast of the island, opening out into the Gulf of Saint-Malo.
+It was originally a fishing village and the historic economic centre of the island.
+St Aubin is the civil administrative centre for the parish of St Brelade; however, ecclesiastically, the parish church is located in St Brelade's Bay.
+It retains a more historic character than St Helier, whose architecture has changed as the centre of Jersey's finance industry.

 Toponymy

-Its name refers to Saint Aubin, the 6th Century C.E. bishop of Angers, and may reflect the name of a long-disappeared chapel.
+Its name refers to Saint Aubin, the sixth century bishop of Angers, and may reflect the name of a long-disappeared chapel.

 The town has been referred to variously as a town or a village.
-In Jersey, "town" is generally used as slang for the largest town on the island, St. Helier.
+In Jersey, "town" is generally used as slang for the largest town on the island, St Helier.